orfox32/Auto-Accept/README.md

 For any inquiries or support, you can reach out to orfox32@gmail.com.

-Thank you for using League of Legends Auto Accept Queue (C++ Version)!
+Thank you for using League of Legends Auto Accept Queue!
 Happy gaming! 🎮🚀